October 2024

 Severe melting of glaciers despite heavy snowfall at high altitudes

 After the extreme circumstances encountered in 2022 and 2023, no relief is in sight for Swiss glaciers.
 Despite exceptionally large volumes of snow during the winter, a combination of temperatures in July and August that at times reached record levels and dust from the Sahara resulted in a loss of 2.5 percent of the glacier volume.
-This was reported by the Swiss Commission for Cryosphere Observation of the Swiss Academy of Sciences led by Dr Matthias Huss.
+This was reported by the Swiss Commission for Cryosphere Observation of the Swiss Academy of Sciences led by Dr. Matthias Huss.